mydream378/python_learning/README.md

 # python_learning
-Neuroscience PhD is on his way to learn Python
+Freeman, on his way to learn Python